Introduction to high dimensional knots: Comments

-We introduce some literature on high dimensional knot theory.
+We introduce literature on high dimensional knot theory.
 We would be sorry if we forgot citing other important papers in the following references.

-There are many other important themes associated with high dimensional knots, which are not introduced in this article: knot cobordism, link cobordism, the complements of $n$-knots ($n=1$ and $n\geqq2$), fibered $n$-knots ($n=1$ and $n\geqq2$), knot products etc. Some of the following papers and articles include them.
+There are many other important themes associated with high dimensional knots, which are not introduced in this article: knot cobordism, link cobordism, the complements of $n$-knots ($n=1$ and $n\geqq2$), fibered $n$-knots ($n=1$ and $n\geqq2$), knot products, intersectional pair of knots, etc. Some of the following papers and articles include them.